hil-se/fds/assignments/assignment3.md

  - importing additional packages such as sklearn is not allowed.
  - 4 (out of 7) points will be received if A3.py successfully runs and makes predictions.
  - The rest 3 points will be given based on the percentage of same predictions with the correct implementation.

+## Hint
+ - If my_NB.py is too difficult to implement, you can try to complete [my_NB_hint.py](https://github.com/hil-se/fds/blob/master/assignments/assignment3/my_NB_hint.py).
+ - my_NB_hint.py](https://github.com/hil-se/fds/blob/master/assignments/assignment3/my_NB_hint.py) has the predict() and predict_proba() functions already implemented.
+Students only need to complete the fit() functions.
+ - Then, remember to rename it as my_NB.py before submitting.